Marion34-dev/CatSitterApp/README.md

 # Welcome to the Cat Sitter Pro project!

-The primary objective of this project is to allow the user to receive a sitting quote once they have entered the dates and selected the service that suits their needs.
+The primary objective of this project is to allow the user to receive a pet sitting quote once they have entered the dates and selected the service that suits their needs.

 ```